linode/docs/docs/guides/databases/sharding/sharded-database/index.md

 Sharding does not necessarily make any backup copies of the data.
 Each record is still only stored on a single server. *Replication* is used to copy information to another server, resulting in primary and secondary copies of the data.
 Replication enhances reliability and robustness at the cost of additional complexity and resources.
 Sharded databases can be replicated, but the procedure for doing so can be very complex.

 Replication and caching are both potential alternatives to sharding, particular in applications which mainly read data from a database.
 Replication spreads out the queries to multiple servers, while caching speeds up the requests.
+See our guide [How to Configure Source-Replica Replication in MySQL](/docs/guides/configure-source-replica-replication-in-mysql/) to learn more about  data replication.

 ## Pros and Cons of a Sharded Database